In advance, lay a long rope on the floor/ground to form a large circle.

 Can you apply any lessons from this exercise to the life of our group?

-The inspiration for Pressure Cooker was sourced from Neil Mercer, an enthusiastic playmeo subscriber who wanted to share one of his favourite group initiatives with others.
+The inspiration for Pressure Cooker was sourced from Neil Mercer, an enthusiastic playmeo member who wanted to share one of his favourite group initiatives with others.